MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 With the Azure portal, you can use the `Run command` feature to run commands on your private cluster.
 The `Run command` feature uses the same `command invoke` functionality to run commands on your cluster.

+This feature is designed for human to easy access a cluster, it's not designed for programmatic access, if you have a program invoke kubernetes through AKS runCommand, there would be some disadvantage:
+- all you get is exitCode and text output, you loose have API level details.
+- one extra hop means extra failure points.

 ## Before you begin

 Before you begin, make sure you have the following resources and permissions: